artemkv/artemkv.github.io/cnns.md

 - You can have varying number of objects on the same picture
 - One approach is using a sliding window, but it's super difficult to come up with the right sliding window sizes and positions.
 So in practice, people don't do this
 - What is done is pre-computing regions that are likely to contain objects ("region proposals") to get about 1000-2000 region proposals.
 Then you run CNN to predict categories and adjustments for the regions
-- You can do region proposals on top of CNN layers to re-use some computations
+- You can do region proposals on top of CNN layers to re-use some computations (TODO: what??)
+- You can do region proposals using some simple clustering algorithms, purely on pixel level
+- The NN can also predict small deltas in order to improve the region
+- When some regions overlap, we could suppress some of them only keeping the regions that give the most confident prediction